apache/fluo-website/_posts/blog/2016-01-11-webindex-long-run.md

 redirect_from: /webindex-long-run/
 ---

-In preparation for the Fluo beta 2 release, [Webindex][webindex], an example Fluo application, was run on 24 EC2 m3-xlarge nodes (20 worker node) for 3 days.
+In preparation for the Fluo beta 2 release, [WebIndex], an example Fluo application, was run on 24 EC2 m3-xlarge nodes (20 worker node) for 3 days.
 The experiment went well as Webindex indexed 178 million web pages and 2.32 billion links.
 The average rate for the entire test was 698 pages/sec and